kimrgrey/meeting_rooms/README.md

 - `Section` - represents a time frame for the room, it has capacity - amount of hours that is available for scheduling;
 - `Scheduler` - represents an algorithm that selects room for the given meetings list;

 Executable part of the application is located in `exe/meeting_rooms`.
+It's always good idea to start from [here](https://github.com/kimrgrey/meeting_rooms/blob/master/exe/meeting_rooms).
+But the main magic happens [here](https://github.com/kimrgrey/meeting_rooms/blob/master/lib/meeting_rooms/scheduler.rb).

 ## Improvements area